reframejs/reframe/docs/usage-manual.md

 ## Custom Browser JavaScript

-If our page is saved as `pages/MyPage.html.js` and, if we save some JavaScript code saved as `pages/MyPage.entry.js`, then Reframe will take `pages/MyPage.entry.js` as browser entry point.
+If our page is saved as `pages/MyPage.html.js` and, if we save a JavaScript file as `pages/MyPage.entry.js`, then Reframe will take `pages/MyPage.entry.js` as browser entry point.
 See the Customization Manual for further information.

 We can as well add arbitrary script tags to the page's HTML (external scripts, async scripts, etc.).